WorldHealthOrganization/app/CONTRIBUTING.md

   * GitHub Email address needs to match your git author email address
 * For committers:
   * 2 person rule - the merger/approver must be distinct from the author (including admin)
-  * Use squash and merge
+  * Use squash and merge if intermediate commit history is not of submittabl quality.

 ## Building and Running